 ASL 203 - American Sign Language III

 A continuation of ASL 102 for those with a basic foundation in American Sign Language communication.
 Grammar and vocabulary are continued at a higher level.
 Cultural topics are included in the study of grammar and structure.
-This course fulfills the MCC requirement for a humanities elective.
-Three class hours.
-(SUNY-FL).

 Prerequisite(s): ASL 102 or permission of instructor.